Detection under Privileged Information: Evaluation

 \subsection{Model Influence}

 Next, we evaluate the performance of model influence-based privileged information in detecting Zeus botnet in real-world web (HTTP(S)) traffic.
 Here, the system attempts to detect the malicious activity of a Zeus botnet that connects to C\&C centers and filters private data.
 Note that the Zeus botnet uses HTTP mimicry to avoid detection.
-As a consequence, the sole use of standard features makes detection of Zeus difficult--resulting in high detection error (where Zeus traffic is mostly classified as legitimate web traffic).
+As a consequence, the sole use of standard features makes detection of Zeus difficult, resulting in high detection error (where Zeus traffic is mostly classified as legitimate web traffic).
 To this end, we include privileged features of packet flags, port numbers, and packet timing information from packet headers (See Appendix~\ref{sec:AppendixC} for the complete list of features).
 We observe that while these features can be spoofed by adversaries under normal conditions, using them as privileged information may counteract spoofing (because inference does not consider their runtime value).

-We evaluate accuracy gain of model influence over standard model on this criterion.
-We use polynomial kernel in the objective function to perform a non-linear classification by implicitly mapping the features into higher dimensional feature space.
+We evaluate accuracy gain of model influence over the standard model.
+We use a polynomial kernel in the objective function to perform a non-linear classification by implicitly mapping the features into a higher dimensional feature space.
+We note that we avoid overfitting by tuning of the regularization parameter.
 Table~\ref{svmPlusTable} presents the impact of model influence on accuracy, precision, and recall and compares with standard and complete models.
 We found that using the privileged features inherent to malicious and benign samples in model training systematically better separates the classes.
-This positive effect substantially improves the both false negative and false positive rates.
-The accuracy of model influence is close to the optimal accuracy and reduces the detection error detection on average 2\% over RF trained on the standard set.
+This positive effect substantially improves both false negative and false positive rates.
+The accuracy of model influence is close to the optimal accuracy and reduces the detection error on average 2\% over RF trained on the standard set.
 This positive effect is more observable in SVM, and the accuracy gain yields 4.8\%.